Civil Engineer Career: Skills, Eligibility, Options, Scope, Jobs, Future, Challenges

 • Transportation engineer: Transportation engineers design and develop transportation systems, such as roads, bridges, and airports.

-• Water resources engineer: Water resources engineers specialize in the design and construction of projects related to the management of water resources, such as reservoirs, irrigation systems, and flood control systems.
+• Water resources engineer: Water resources engineers specialize in the design and construction of projects related to managing water resources, such as reservoirs, irrigation systems, and flood control systems.

 • Construction manager: Construction managers oversee the construction of projects, including coordinating the work of contractors and other professionals.